rzeldent/platformio-espressif32-sunton/README.md

 >
 > - The additional flash chip (W25Q32JV) is not always mounted on the board.
 > - Some boards have different revisions/versions and require a different definition or custom initialization display vendor string. e.g. 2432S028R/v2 and 8048S070Cv11!
-> - Development is still ongoing for the ESP32-2432S022C

 ## Board defines